Church Army Chapel, Blackheath: Architect: E. T. Spashett

-Ernest Trevor Spashett (1923–1994) was born in Penzance and served in the Royal Air Force 1942–1947, flying Halifaxes.
-He was apprenticed in Penzance, Cornwall before World War II, designing under supervision the Guildhall at St Ives in 1939 at the age of 16.
+Ernest Trevor Spashett (1923–1994) was born in Penzance and served in the Royal Air Force 1942–1947, gaining his wings in 1945, and flying Halifaxes.
+He was apprenticed to architect F.G.
+Drewitt in Penzance, Cornwall, before World War II, designing under supervision the Guildhall at St Ives in 1939 at the age of 16.
 After the war he trained as an architect with the Ministry of Works repairing London after the war, working on Alexandra Palace, Clarence House and Osterley House among others.
 For example, Osterley House was then an RAF convalescence home full of airmen in wheelchairs and on crutches.
 The zig-zag, half-fenced ramp he designed for the front steps instantly became a racetrack, and had to be heavily fenced after too many skid turns on the corners created flying wheelchairs.
 He designed the replacement rose window for Alexandra Palace, the original being lost due to bomb damage.

 After qualifying as an architect he worked for Cambridge, Gillingham and Birmingham Councils designing council housing, schools and hospitals.
 He worked with Yates, Cook and Derbyshire in London from around 1954 to around 1960, then from around 1960 with Austin Vernon & Partners (who had refurbished Dulwich Picture Gallery) in Dulwich from 1959, leaving after the chapel opening debacle in 1965.
 He specialised in church design and restoration, so in the 1960s and 1970s he was consultant architect for the Benedictines, taking instructions from Basil Hume.
 In the 1970s he designed accommodation at two monasteries, including a large, reflective, gold, cross-shaped window (now lost) at Gorton Monastery, Manchester, which at certain seasons caused a gold cross-shaped reflection on the public roadway.
 From 1965 he was architect for estate agents Geering and Colyer in Tunbridge Wells, then left to work freelance in Tunbridge Wells 1982–1989.
 He continued freelance work in Herne Bay, Kent until retirement due to ill health in 1992.
 He died in 1994.